 MOTORCYCLE MAN is now in post-production.
 Sign up for email updates and check our social media feeds for news on its release.

-Daniel Lovering is a writer, photographer and award-winning documentary filmmaker based in Cambridge, Massachusetts.
+Daniel Lovering is a writer, photographer and award-winning documentary filmmaker.
 His first feature-length documentary, “Through the Place,” won the Best Architecture Film award at the 2016 New Urbanism Film Festival in Los Angeles and the Festival Director’s Award at the Queen City Film Festival in Cumberland, Maryland.
 An experienced journalist, Daniel has reported from more than a dozen countries.
 His writing has appeared in The New York Times, The Economist and Foreign Policy, among other publications.
 Daniel worked for eight years as a staff writer for The Associated Press in Asia and the United States, reporting on subjects ranging from business and politics to war and natural disasters.
 He began his career in film and television production, working as an intern on the children’s television series “Bill Nye, the Science Guy.”

 Chi-Ho Lee is a film and television editor with over 15 years of experience in broadcast television, fictional and documentary feature films, as well as museum films.
 His broadcast work has aired on PBS, BBC, Smithsonian Channel, TV One, MTV, Animal Planet and NESN.
 Chi-Ho has also edited award-winning documentaries that have screened at film festivals throughout the country and abroad.
 In addition to his broadcast and feature work, Chi-Ho has edited numerous museum films for the Sant Ocean Hall at The Smithsonian Museum of Natural History, The National WWII Museum, The Peabody Essex Museum, and New England Aquarium.
 He has also edited a collection of video guitar lessons for the legendary musician James Taylor.